TetianaMar-888/Amazon_Books_project/README.md

 Run `src/download_data.py` to reproduce the sample used in this project (50,000 reviews, seed=42).

+## Sampling Note

+This project uses a random sample of 50,000 reviews out of an estimated ~29-30 million reviews in the Books category of the full Amazon Reviews 2023 dataset (based on the 20.1GB raw file size), representing less than 0.2% of the full category.
+While the sample preserves realistic class imbalance and diversity, results may not fully generalize to the entire book catalog on Amazon (e.g., very niche or non-English titles may be underrepresented).

 ## Exploratory Data Analysis (EDA)

 ### Target Variable Distribution